-In light of the recent school closures parents are looking for STEM resources.
+In light of the change in how schools are delivering instruction parents are looking for STEM resources.
 These high quality resources are accessible to anyone:

 STEM education seeks to both integrate the STEM disciplines (Science, technology, engineering and math) as well as use instructional approaches that emphasize applications and teamwork.
 For example, a science lesson may use engineering design principles, statistics, and project management techniques to complete the assignment.
 Additional reading may be required also.
 This strategy puts learning into the context of applications, making learning both easier and more fun.